smap-consulting/javarosa/README.md

 1. Import the cloned proect into Android Studio

+1. Checkout the production branch

+          git checkout production

+## Branches
+* production - The latest production ready code
+* master - The latest unmodifield code from the upstream repository

 ## Building the project

 To build the project, go to the `View` menu, then `Tool Windows > Gradle`.